Serenity Smart Homes | Automation for Aging in Place & Accessible Living | Subscription-Free & Privacy-Focused Smart Homes

 Run by an expert committed to exceptional customer service, Serenity Smart Homes ensures you’ll never be left in the dark.

-Book a Smart Home Peace of Mind Consultation and we’ll design a system perfectly aligned with your lifestyle and needs.
+Book your free 30-minute smart home consultation and we’ll set the stage for designing a system perfectly aligned with your lifestyle and needs.

 Smart Homes Should Be Smart Even Without the Internet